clarissatang/KioskCheckoutSystem/README.txt

 1) Product_Price.csv stores all the product information.
 (Details are explained above)
 2) Item_List.txt simulates the shopping cart for checkout, each item takes one line.
 3) Receipt_Header.txt is the template for receipt printing.

+3. Writing unit test is pretty new to me, I wrote a few but I'm not sure whether it is a good unit test.

+4. The solution can collect all exceptions and they are saved in Error_Report.txt file.